Nottingham University Conservative Association

-Nottingham University Conservative Association (NUCA) is a student Conservative association, whose members are drawn from the University of Nottingham.
+Nottingham University Conservative Association (NUCA) is a student Conservative association in the University of Nottingham.
 NUCA is affiliated to the University of Nottingham Students' Union, in addition to the Nottingham Conservative Federation and East Midlands Area Council.

 The Honorary President is Rt.
 Hon.
 John Hayes MP PC FRSA.
 Past Honorary Presidents include Jonathan Guinness, Lord Carr of Hadley, R. A. Butler and His Grace the Duke of Rutland.
 NUCA alumni include many prominent Conservative Party figures.
 Among them are five current Members of Parliament.

-NUCA was inaugerated in 1933, making it one of the oldest union-affiliated societies on campus today, under the name 'Conservative and Unionist Association'.
+NUCA was inaugurated in 1933, making it one of the oldest union-affiliated societies on campus today, under the name 'Conservative and Unionist Association'.
 It was briefly called 'Conservative Society' in the 1950s and 'Conservative Future' in the 2000.

 On 2 November 2015, NUCA voted to disaffiliate from the Party's youth wing, Conservative Future, making it a fully independent association.

-Committee

-NUCA is run by its officers and committee, who are elected each year at the Annual General Meeting (AGM).
-NUCA's General Secretary is responsible for running the elections.
-The responsibilities of each role are set out in the NUCA Constitution.
-Current committee positions are President, Vice-President, General Secretary, Treasurer, Campaigns and Welfare Officer.

 Events

 NUCA events and activities vary considerably, depending on the president and committee, but all activities follow four main strands; Port and Policy; speaker meetings; campaigning; and social events.